-All final documents should be digitally submitted in accordance with the guidelines published by the Arthur Friedheim Library, available here.
+All final documents should be digitally submitted in accordance with the guidelines published by the Arthur Friedheim Library.
 This resource includes information on proper document formatting (cover pages, margins, etc.), as well as document submission.
 Please note that the deadlines stipulated on the page linked above are very strict.
 Additionally, note that these deadlines presume that the version of the document being submitted is in its FINAL form and has already been approved by the student's musicology advisor.
 To that end, students should do their best to ensure that their musicology advisor is in possession of a complete draft of their document a minimum of one month before the library's submission deadline.
-Following repositing of the final version of the document via written communication with the Academic Program Manager.
+Following repositing of the final version of the document through the library submission portal, the student's faculty advisor confirms acceptance of the document via written communication with the Academic Program Manager.